saharbueno/vara-intern-assignment/README.md

 ## Thank You!
-<p align="center">I would like to thank the co-founder of Vara who assigned this project to me.
+I would like to thank the **co-founder of Vara** who assigned this project to me.
 I learned so much throughout the process of creating this project-- I solidified my skills in Tailwind, learned how to use the Google Sheets API, and learned to make something more visually appealing with colors and design.
 I hope to continue to get better at being a full-stack developer and continue my career growth journey ໒꒰ྀི´ ˘ ` ꒱ྀིა!</p>

 <p align="center">
   <a href="https://vara-intern-assignment-7b10492b6031.herokuapp.com/"><i>Visit my site!</i></a>